 - Adjustable cup height

 - Removable used capsule container (holds 13 to 20 used capsules)

 The VertuoLine is sold new with a welcome pack containing 12 compatible pods (8 large and 4 espresso).

 How to Use

 Before getting into what the Nespresso VertuoLine can do, it’s worth pointing out some of its limitations, which may prove a turn-off for some potential purchasers.
-Firstly, it can’t dispense plain hot water for making tea etc. Maybe more importantly, it restricts what coffee can be used to Nespresso VertuoLine capsules (it’s not compatible with other brand or even Nespresso OriginalLine capsules).
+Firstly, it can’t dispense plain hot water for making tea, etc. Maybe, more importantly, it restricts what coffee can be used to Nespresso VertuoLine capsules (it’s not compatible with other brands or even Nespresso OriginalLine capsules).